 4 Ways You Are Causing Your Own Knee Pain!

-Capsule, ligament, meniscus, joint surfaces and underlying bone are the structures that can cause pain in your knees.
-You can injure these structures any number of ways such as slipping on ice, playing sports, or due to a direct blow.
+Capsule, ligament, meniscus, joint surfaces, and underlying bone are the structures that can cause pain in your knees.
+You can injure these structures in any number of ways such as slipping on ice, playing sports, or due to a direct blow.
 However specific incidents as mentioned, are not the only way we can injure our knees.

 In order to keep our knees healthy, they require regular activity.
-We have to nourish all the structures which allow us to participate in pain-free activity.
+We have to nourish all the structures which allow us to participate in a pain-free activity.

-So let's look at the most common causes of Knee pain.
+So let's look at the most common causes of knee pain.

 1.)
 Inactivity (being out of shape)

 As we enter our 30s and 40s, we exercise less, our metabolism slows, and we have a tendency to put on weight.
 All the structures in the knee also begin to lose hydration and flexibility.
 You would think you are doomed...
 But why doesn't everyone develop knee pain?
 How come some people seem to never stop doing their favorite activities and others have to just give up.